 - Frame: CC level carbon fiber

-The original 29-inch Hightower is a very capable, and very popular trail bike and wins our “Editors Choice” award for the best enduro bike.
+The original 29-inch Megatower is a very capable, and very popular trail bike and wins our “Editors Choice” award for the best enduro bike.

 So capable in fact, that Santa Cruz riders started using it to race in the Enduro World Series.

 Despite it doing remarkably well in such testing conditions, it was felt that the 135mm of rear travel was not quite enough to handle the rough courses at race speed.
-For this reason, Santa Cruz have created the Hightower LT.
+For this reason, Santa Cruz have created the Megatower.

-Now with 150mm of rear travel paired with a 150mm fork, the Hightower LT “long travel” is ready for any trail you can throw yourself down.
+Now with 160mm of rear travel paired with a 150mm fork, the Megatower “long travel” is ready for any trail you can throw yourself down.

-Despite it technically having a new frame design, the front triangle has not been changed, meaning the LT has a familiar feel to anyone that has ridden the original version.
+Despite it technically having a new frame design, the front triangle has not been changed, meaning the Megatower has a familiar feel to anyone that has ridden the original version.

 It is the rear triangle where the frame designers made changes.
 An updated VPP linkage design builds on the bob-free platform and adds more mid stroke support.